 Never use smokeless powder in your Remington/Ruger!
 It says it right on the barrel!

 Because Colorado doesn’t allow sabots during the muzzle loader seasons I would stay away from Blackhorn209.
-If I was hunting in Colorado, I’d use our kit, choose a heavy projectile (250gr or more) that seals on ignition: Hornady FPB, Thor, minie ball, lead conical, etc. But I wouldn’t use BlackHorn209; I’d try Triple7even, or Pyrodex.
+If I was hunting in Colorado, I’d use our kit, choose a heavy projectile (250gr or more) that seals on ignition: Hornady FPB (which I understand is being replaced by the BoreDriver FTX), Thor, minie ball, lead conical, etc. But I wouldn’t use BlackHorn209; I’d try Triple7even, or Pyrodex.
 Although they are not as easy to clean, and will foul the barrel, they are very easy to ignite even when not sealed, and will obturate the projectile.
 Black powder will work just fine with these sorts of projectiles too.

 Just about everywhere else, I recommend sabots because they have been accurate, easy to load, and jacketed hand gun bullets have always been very effective for me.
 Whatever powder you chose, the velocities your muzzle loader will produce are essentially the same that good jacketed hand gun bullets are designed for.
 They tend to kill quickly and bring home game.
 Sabots are allowed in most states, so that's what I usually recommend.